bregman-arie/devops-exercises/topics/terraform/README.md

 ```
 </summary><br><b>

 Run `terraform init`.
-This will scan the code in the directory to figure out which providers are used (in this case AWS provider) and will download them
+This will scan the code in the directory to figure out which providers are used (in this case AWS provider) and will download them.
 </b></details>

 <details>